Sharp spectral-cluster restriction bounds for orthonormal systems: Sharpness in higher dimensions

-In the case $k = d-1$ and $d\ge3$, one can likewise employ highest‐weight spherical harmonics to construct an orthonormal family $\{f_j\}_{j\in J}$, with $|J|\sim \lambda^{(d-2)(1-\epsilon)}$ for any $0<\epsilon<1$, each concentrating along the geodesic through a chosen point.
-Consequently, for $p=2$ the exponent $\alpha=1$ is achieved, confirming its sharpness. \begin{remark} Finally, we point out that producing a sharpness example for Theorem~\ref{codim2} requires a nontrivial upper bound on $|J|$—equivalently, a positive lower bound on $\beta$ (see, e.g., \eqref{lower beta}).
-By contrast, Theorem \ref{d2} is sharp for \textbf{all} values of $|J|$.
+\begin{remark} Finally, we note that realizing the sharpness of Theorem \ref{main theorem} in the codimension-at-least-two regime requires a nontrivial upper bound on $\#J$, or equivalently, a positive lower bound on $\beta$ (see, e.g., \eqref{lower beta}).
+By contrast, the $d=2$ case of Theorem \ref{main theorem} is sharp for \textbf{all} values of $\#J$.

-Indeed, take a codimension-2 submanifold $\Sigma\subset S^d$ and let $Q=E_\lambda$, so that
+Indeed, take a codimension-2 submanifold $\Sigma\subset \mathbb S^d$ and let $Q=E_\lambda$, so that

 The sharp pointwise Weyl law on the sphere gives

 and hence